 All Customer's data will always be segregated from other Customer's data through application logic and authorization controls.

 Addtionally, we offer two options: multi tenant and single tenant.
 Customers that need a higher level of security and segregation can request a dedicated shard.
 A dedicated shard is a set of infrastructural resources.

 The Stream architecture was designed with fault tolerance and redundancy from the beginning.
 We deploy redundant servers at every level of the service, from load balancers to databases, and routinely test for failures of each part of the system.

 All data sent to Stream is stored in multiple availability zones for immediate failover access.
 Should one availability zone fail, the service will immediately switch to the next available zone.

 Stream performs daily backups and stores them in a separate location.
 Please note that Stream will not transfer your backups in a different geographical location to avoid issues with data transfers or regulations.
 Backups are tested routinely for continuity and disaster recovery by our operations team.

 In the highly unlikely event of an entire AWS region failure, we can quickly scale up and divert traffic to a separate region.

-All off-site backups are encrypted at rest.
+Off-site backups are encrypted at rest.
 Server configurations and secrets are stored in a distributed and secure storage.
 All access to secrets is logged.

-All data in transit to and from Stream servers is encrypted with HTTPS Transport Layer Security (TLS) using modern cipher suites.
+Data in transit to and from Stream servers is encrypted with HTTPS Transport Layer Security (TLS) using modern cipher suites.

 Users can enable 2FA to improve the security of their accounts.
 Plan administrators have the ability to see a list of users, including whether 2FA is enablaed on their accounts.